Budget 19-20: National Assembly approves demands for grants moved by Hammad Azhar

 Prime Minister Imran Khan was also in attendance.

+Opposition ranks were relatively empty as several leaders of the PPP, PML-N and other opposing parties had gathered at a hotel in Islamabad for a much-anticipated multi-party conference (MPC).
+The MPC is aimed at discussing possibilities of launching an anti-government protest campaign from a single platform.

-Before the voice vote began, PML-N's Ayesha Ghaus Pasha said that there had been 83 per cent increase in the charged expenditures.
+Before the voice vote began, PML-N's Ayesha Ghaus Pasha said that there had been an 83 per cent increase in the demands for grants, also called charged expenditures.

-"Last year, [charged expenditures were] Rs23,732 billion and now the government is seeking approval of charged expenditures worth Rs43,478bn," she said and added: "The increase in charged expenditures is not because of the loans obtained by the previous governments but because of the bad debt management of the [incumbent] government."
+"Last year, [charged expenditures were] Rs23,732 billion and now the government is seeking approval of charged expenditures worth Rs43,478bn," she said, adding: "The increase in charged expenditures is not because of the loans obtained by the previous governments but because of the bad debt management of the [incumbent] government."

 At the start of the session, PPP Chairperson Bilawal Bhutto-Zardari once again urged the National Assembly speaker to issue the production orders of Waziristan MNAs Mohsin Dawar and Ali Wazir so that they could attend the ongoing budget session and join voting on cut motions.